 The effects of heroin may vary from individual to individual, but in general, the illicit drug has a drastic impact on emotional, psychological, and physical health.

-The short-term effects of heroin addiction include:
+Short-term effects of heroin addiction:

 - Warm flushing